 Instead of watching pornographic videos online, I’ve decided to be productive and write a blogpost.
 The initial title of this post was “How To Be Badass at Networking.”
-However, I making up my mind that my blog shouldn’t be a formal SEO marketing article advice website.
+However, I’m making up my mind that my blog shouldn’t be a formal how-to SEO marketing article (that more often than not, is designed for beginners).

 My blog should be informal, I’m going to write about whatever I want so there is no pressure to think of something pertaining to a specific niche topic.
 This will allow me to write candidly and with no remorse.

 Remember, it’s all about establishing good habits and creating that momentum that is needed to get your projects/goals completed.

 Today I want to talk about my networking strategy.
 I want to make it clear that the word “strategy” shouldn’t connote something negative.
 I think people can look at it as if I’m only making friends with particular people so I can “use” them.
 On the contrary, I meet the people in my network because i) I think they’re fascinating & 2) I want them to use ME because it’s kind of cool when you’re needed.

 The idea is to provide some sort of FREE VALUE to a person you want to work with.
 I think too many people want to “network” without having a clear goal of what they’re doing.
 They go in, talk about a big project or idea that they have in the hopes that the person they’re networking with will give them the advice / monetary funds / help they need to accomplish their goals.

 This is a horrible way of networking.
 You shouldn’t come into it thinking: what can this person give me?
 Fuck that.
 Instead, think – how can I help this person?